jpreall/SeqTech2019/README.md

   ```bash
   SeqCourse2018-10XGEX-LPLard
   ```
-Cellranger count will search through your FASTQ folders to find files whose names match this sample ID.
+`cellranger count` will search through your FASTQ folders to find files whose names match this sample ID.
 If you ran multiple flowcells and wish to combine the data for additional depth, provide two paths to each fastq folder,separated by a comma with no spaces:

 ```bash
   	--fastqs=/path/to/fastq/folder1/,/path/to/fastq/folder2/